 Frontiers in Sustainable Food Systems is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Sustainable Food Systems welcome submission of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report, Policy and Practice Reviews, Policy Brief, Systematic Review and Case Report.
+The specialty sections of Frontiers in Sustainable Food Systems welcome submission of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report, Clinical Study Protocol, Policy and Practice Reviews, Policy Brief, Systematic Review and Case Report.

 When submitting a manuscript to Frontiers in Sustainable Food Systems, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.